 The highlight of the bedroom is the fully customized, white oak platform bed.
-The bed is tricked out with integrated reading lights, hidden compartments for books and magazines with a concealed outlet for phone charging.
-The headboard provides a partial screen to the spa tub area and resolves the step in the floor required to make the plumbing work.
+The bed is tricked out with integrated reading lights, hidden compartments for books and magazines, with a concealed outlet for phone charging.
+The headboard provides a partial screen to the spa tub area and resolves the floor’s step required to make the plumbing work.

 Custom vanity with integrated LED strip mirror and makeup/primp nook

 Instead of a typical walk-in closet with drywall, we created storage space with millwork that doubles as a clothing and linen closet.
 The rift sawn white oak is present throughout the space, creating continuity and a calming hue.